tmenguy/ha-solcast-solar/README.md

 1. Set up the Home Assistant Energy dashboard settings.
 1. To change other configuration options after installation, select the integration in `Devices & Services` then `CONFIGURE`.

-Make sure you use your `API Key` and not your rooftop id created in Solcast.
+Make sure you use your `API Key` and not your rooftop ID created in Solcast.
 You can find your API key here [api key](https://toolkit.solcast.com.au/account).

 [<img src="https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/install.png" width="500">](https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/install.png)